leonawicz/tabr/README.md

     string/fret combinations (along with key signature and instrument tuning) to map to pitch.

+### MIDI support

+The package offers nominal MIDI file output support in conjunction with rendering sheet music.
+MIDI file writing is still handled by LilyPond, which means it must be based on a valid LilyPond file output created by `tabr`.

+You can read MIDI files into R. This support relies on the `tuneR` package to read MIDI files and attempts to structure the MIDI data to integrate as best as possible with the data structures and functionality found throughout `tabr`.

+An existing MIDI file can also be passed through directly to LilyPond to attempt to create sheet music from the MIDI file if possible, using one of LilyPond’s command line utilities for MIDI to LilyPond conversion followed by rendering the generated LilyPond file to sheet music.

 ## Installation

 You can install tabr from CRAN with: